WhoShotCupidd/WhoShotCupidd/README.md

 ### Hey there 👋

  - Im currently a third-year student at the University of Alberta studying Mathematics with a Specialization in Computing Science.
-My interests are data science, computational physics, and PCB design.
+My interests are embedded systems, designing operating systems, compilier optimization.

- - Currently making an OS
+ - Currently working on designing an operating system forked off of rasberry-pi OS to design a system capable of high levels of redundancy during a rocket launch enviroment (In partnership with STARR (Student Team for Alberta Rocketry Research) and the University of Alberta)

-### Skills
+### Top Skills

  - Python (3 Years)
  - UNIX Environment (2 Years)
  - Git Version Control (2 Years)
- - C (1 Year)
+ - C (2 Year)
- - RISC V (1 Year)
+ - RISC V (2 Year)

 <!--